Florence Violet McKenzie: Women's Royal Australian Naval Service

 McKenzie campaigned energetically to have some of her female trainees accepted into the Air Force and Navy as telegraphists.
 She encountered a great deal of official resistance.
-In 1940 she wrote to the Minister of the Navy, former Prime Minister WM (Billy) Hughes, saying "I would like to offer the services of our Signalling Corps, if not acceptable as telegraphists then at least as instructors."
+In 1940 she wrote to the Minister of the Navy, former Prime Minister Billy Hughes, saying "I would like to offer the services of our Signalling Corps, if not acceptable as telegraphists then at least as instructors."
 Despite her suggestion being dismissed, some time later McKenzie and six trainees were provided third-class train tickets to Melbourne to meet with the Naval Board for testing.

 In early January 1941, Commander Newman, the Navy's Director of Signals and Communications, visited the WESC headquarters on Clarence Street to test McKenzie's trainees.
 Finding they were highly proficient, he recommended the Navy admit them.
 Hughes still took some convincing.
 After McKenzie threatened to take her offer to the Air Force instead, the urgent need for trained telegraphists prevailed, and on 21 April a Navy Office letter authorised the entry of women into the Navy.
 This was the beginning of the Women's Royal Australian Naval Service – the WRANS.
 The minister's condition was that "no publicity...be accorded this break with tradition".

 On 28 April 1941, McKenzie accompanied 14 of her WESC trainees (twelve telegraphists and two domestic helpers).
 They had their medical test on 25 April and arrived at HMAS Harman in Canberra on 28 April 1941.
 The women were dressed in their green WESC uniform which had been designed by McKenzie herself – it was several months before a female Navy uniform was ready.
 Francis Proven became WRANS number 1.
 From this initial intake of 14, the WRANS ranks expanded to some 2,600 by the end of the war, representing about 10 per cent of the entire Royal Australian Naval force at the time.
 All told, McKenzie trained about 3,000 women, one-third of whom went into the services.
 Many others remained at the Clarence Street school as instructors.

 In May 1941, the Air Force appointed McKenzie as an honorary flight officer of the Women's Auxiliary Australian Air Force, so she could legitimately instruct Air Force personnel.
 This was the only official recognition McKenzie received during the war for her efforts.